grzywkaplrks/grzywkaplrks/README.md

 I work as an **ML to Code Developer**, focusing on the synergy between advanced Machine Learning models and high-performance software engineering.
 Through the integration of AI into the development workflow, I aim to deliver robust, modern, and scalable digital solutions tailored to specific needs.

 * 🚀 **Web Development**: Designing and implementing high-end, responsive digital experiences.
-* 🤖 **AI Integration**: Utilizing ML workflows to optimize code generation, development logic, and overall operational efficiency.
+* 🤖 **AI Integration**: Utilizing ML workflows to optimize code generation, development logic, and operational efficiency.
 * 🛠️ **Environment Deployment**: Configuring ultra-stable, high-performance Linux and Windows environments.

 ---